lostinpatterns/objective-c-style-guide/README.md

 #define thumbnailHeight 2
 ```

+---

+You only need to add the namespace to a constant that is made public.
+For example, constants used within an implementation should follow this pattern:

+`static NSString * const kShowProfileSegueIdentifier = @"showProfile";`

+Constants exposed externally should use this pattern in the interface:

+`extern NSString *const kDMSAnalyticsCreatedEntry;`

+and this pattern in the implementation file:

+`NSString * const kDMSAnalyticsCreatedEntry = @"createdEntry";`

 ## Enumerated Types

 When using `enum`s, it is recommended to use the new fixed underlying type specification because it has stronger type checking and code completion.
 The SDK now includes a macro to facilitate and encourage use of fixed underlying types — `NS_ENUM()`